This article may contain compensated links. Please read disclaimer for more info.

 If you plan to visit Paris and the Palace of Versailles before heading south to the Loire Valley, don’t worry!
 Versailles and the Loire Valley Castles are two different experiences.

 As there are several hundred châteaux in the Loire Valley, with about 100 open to the public, it’s quite difficult to choose only a few for your itinerary Loire Valley!

-If you don’t know what Loire Castles to visit, this list of best Loire Valley Castles may help.
-For a perfect Loire Valley itinerary, we recommend visiting only 2-3 castles a day and complete the rest of the days with other activities.
+If you don’t know what Loire Castles to visit, this best Loire Valley Castles list may help.
+For a perfect Loire Valley itinerary, we recommend visiting only 2-3 castles a day and completing the rest of the days with other activities.

-If you plan to visit the Loire Valley during the high season, we recommend buying tickets to the most popular castles online.
+If you plan on visiting the Loire Valley during the high season, we recommend buying tickets to the most popular castles online.
 Below we list the Loire Castles you will need advance tickets for and have added links to our favorite trusty providers for your convenience.

 The Loire Valley is dotted with some of the most beautiful medieval towns in France and other picturesque villages accredited with labels like ‘Plus beaux villages de France’ (Most beautiful villages in France) or ‘Petites Cités de Caractère’ (Small towns of character).
 You will certainly be charmed by their tuffeau stone houses, flower-filled streets, and medieval remains!

-Here’s the list of favorite small towns and villages in the Loire Valley.
+Here’s the list of the best small towns and villages in the Loire Valley.

 Along the banks of the Loire River